-How to ace your website content
+How to write website content that converts

 In that case, choosing the right words for your website is essential.
 Your content should:

-Be clear, interesting and meaningful.
+Be clear, interesting and memorable.

 Speak directly to your ideal customer.

 Be well-written and convincing.

 This can be tricky.
 Deciding what goes where and how to tell your story or describe your brand is easier said than done.

 Here's some practical guidance to get you heading in the right direction.

 Seem obvious?
 Maybe.
 Easy to do?
 Not always.

 Can you explain in one sentence or less who you are and what you do?
 Can you do the same to describe what makes you unique?
 Try it.
 Make these descriptions as succinct (unique and memorable) as possible and have this be the first piece of content that's visible on your home page.